The Librarians (2014 TV series): Production

 TNT ordered a ten-episode weekly series version of The Librarians, following the original cast that includes Noah Wyle, Bob Newhart, and Jane Curtin, as well as five new characters who work for The Library.
-The series films in Portland, Oregon.
+The series filmed in Portland, Oregon.
 Some scenes were filmed at the Oregon State Capitol in Salem.
 A teaser trailer aired right after the Falling Skies season finale.